-The current STI development trends in the country show that technology incubation hubs are making a great impact that contributes significantly to socio-economic development of Ghana, complementing to the efforts by actors in the formal R & D system.
-These hubs are centered on students and young graduates in tertiary institutions.
-The STI roadmap in Ghana should emphasize promoting these systems.
-While the formal institutions continue to work on existing and emerging technologies, some of these incubation hubs focus their energies mainly on emerging technologies such as Artificial Intelligence and Robotics.
+The current STI development trends in the country show that technology incubation hubs are making a considerable impact that significantly contributes to socio-economic development in Ghana, complementing the efforts of actors in the formal R&D system.
+These hubs are centred around students and young graduates in tertiary institutions.
+The STI roadmap in Ghana should emphasise promoting these systems.
+While the formal institutions continue to work on existing and emerging technologies, some of these incubation hubs focus their energies predominantly on emerging technologies such as artificial intelligence and robotics.